Lawful enemy combatant: Definition

 (C) a member of a regular armed force who professes allegiance to a government engaged in such hostilities, but not recognized by the United States.

 Criticism

-The definition given in the act seems to face several difficulties.
+The definition given in the act - seriously undermining the principle of distinction - seems to face several difficulties.
 Firstly it is to a substantial extent analogous to the definition of such persons who are to be held as prisoners of war under the Geneva Convention relative to the Treatment of Prisoners of War, and indeed would appear to define those who are to be treated as prisoners of war, but it is missing three of the categories under said convention, categories 4, 5, 6.
 Furthermore, under Protocol Additional to the Geneva Conventions of 12 August 1949, and relating to the Protection of Victims of International Armed Conflicts (Protocol I), 8 June 1977 there are additional categories given, but to which the United States of America is merely a signatory, since it has not been ratified there.